JeffersonLab/rcdb/docs/get-started/query-syntax.md

+## Query syntax
 Queries allow to select runs using simple 'python if syntax'.
 Condition names and aliases are used as variables.
 Queries are implemented in web GUI, python API and CLI .

 **Example.** Query to get production runs with beam current around 100 uA and 'BCAL' in run_config ( here 'BCAL' is a detector / subsystem in HallD and run_config is a name of a configuration file):

 General/web site query:

 ```
 @is_production   and   80 < beam_current < 120   and   'BCAL' in run_config
 ```